The Printer's Art: A Selection of American Fine Printing 1899-1989

 This exhibit is the fourth at Georgetown since 1981 to be devoted to some aspect of fine printing in the United States.
 Previous displays have surveyed the development of an American style in fine printing, explored the sometimes beautiful and always interesting byways of printed ephemera, and commemorated the remarkable achievements of Peter Beilenson and his Peter Pauper Press, Walpole Printing Office, and Press of the Blue-behinded Ape.

 On this occasion we hope to help clarify an issue often either ignored or obscured: the place of fine printing in an academic library.
-Some institutions devote a substantial portion of their rare book and special collections budgets to collecting in the filed of the book arts and in particular in assembling sizable collections of the work of well-known presses.
+Some institutions devote a substantial portion of their rare book and special collections budgets to collecting in the field of the book arts and in particular in assembling sizable collections of the work of well-known presses.
 Some, like Georgetown, rely almost exclusively on the benefactions of donors to develop collections in this area.
 In a small number of cases the book arts collections in academic libraries support active programs of research and scholarship; in far larger number, however, they do not.

 When pressure is felt on the budgets of academic libraries, collections devoted to the book arts and to fine printing must compete for acquisitions and management funding with all those other collections which are not absolutely central to the basic educational mission of the university.
 Especially now, when emphasis on electronic information media is mushrooming, the right-to-life of collections whose emphasis is on the beauty or dignity or tranquility or wit of their presentation in print may often be in doubt.